 Who are The Boondock Sinners?

-Paul Duffy and Donna Landry, both long-time musicians, have been friends for several years.
+Paul Duffy and Donna Landry Duffy, both long-time musicians, friends for several years, became husband and wife in 2022.
 In early 2014, they began working together in a collaboration that they call The Boondock Sinners.
-A Boston-based duo, Paul and Donna play numerous festivals, stage shows, clubs and restaurants along the East Coast.
+A New England and South Florida based band, Paul and Donna play numerous festivals, stage shows, clubs and restaurants along the East Coast.
 See the Calendar on the Home Page for a comprehensive list of performances.

 A native of Western Massachusetts, Paul has been playing and performing since he was a teenager, and enjoys performing primarily as an acoustic guitarist and vocalist.
 He dabbles with the bass guitar, uke, keyboards and often adds harmonica to the musical mix.